Clifford the Big Red Dog (so-so)

-The story is illustrated in the same method all of the Clifford the Big Red Dog books we’ve seen, cartoony, simple drawings - of which there is nothing wrong with them, little ones tend to love them, they just won’t be winning any awards.
+Illustrations with most of the Clifford the Big Red Dog books we’ve seen are cartoony, simple drawings - of which there is nothing wrong with them, little ones tend to love them, they just won’t be winning any awards.

 Next